Video Technology

 When I bought the Rhythmic 2 keyboard, the "fingered chord" and "tempo -" button didn't work due to a broken bridge trace on the panel PCB.

+All non-percussion sounds are saw- and squarewave based (with different pulse widths and envelopes) and sound much like a C64.
+The soundchip (same like with Testron) internally re-assigns the same tone generators to different outputs, so in accompaniment mode only 1 channel remains at the right keyboard section for melody play.
 Interesting for playing are the 5 semi- OBS sound buttons those can be also pressed while keys are held down without stopping their notes.
 By rhythmically pressing these buttons many arpeggiator- like timbre changes can be created, though this button field can be regarded as a realtime sound control.
-The static voice assignment of the instrument is a little annoying, because in any chord modes only 1 voice remains for the user selected sound in the right keyboard section, no matter how many voices are really actually occupied with chords or other accompaniments.
+The static voice assignment of the instrument is a little annoying, because in any chord modes only 1 polyphony channel remains for the user selected sound in the right keyboard section, no matter how many channels are really actually occupied with chords or other accompaniments.

-The automatic accompaniments insert a sort-of automatic fill-in every 4 measures, which can be a little confusing, but generally sounds nice.
+The accompaniments insert a sort-of automatic fill-in every 4 measures, which can be a little confusing, but generally sounds nice.
 The complex accompaniment behaviour resembles a bit the Testron, although it permits less play tricks.
 The instrument seems to make no use of the digital metallic cymbal sound of the YM2163 despite it would have sounded more natural than the analogue transistor noise it uses instead.
-Possibly this instrument was originally designed for a predecessor of the YM2163 soundchip, which didn't feature these percussion sounds.
+Possibly this instrument was initially designed for a predecessor of the YM2163 soundchip that didn't feature these percussion sounds.

 removal of these screws voids warranty...